 “We had to find ways to be present and engaged with our driving associates despite the miles separating us.
 Developing a mobile communication solution was a no-brainer, and many of our associates asked for it.
 We found Staffbase to be a simple, elegant solution to add to our communication toolkit,” says Griggsby.

-USAL’s employee app, Flipper, quickly became a company-wide hit.
-With employees active both on personal phones and company-issued tablets, Flipper’s adoption rate is currently at 94 percent.
+USAL’s employee app based on Staffbase, Flipper, quickly became a company-wide hit.
+With employees active both on personal phones and company-issued tablets, Flipper’s adoption rate is currently at 94%.
 Yet, the enthusiasm for the app has not stopped there.

 An App for Employee Engagement Surveys

-From the day an employee starts at USAL, the Flipper app gives them a permanent, accessible platform for feedback while providing the communications team with an immediate way to reach everyone.
+From the day an employee starts at USAL, the Flipper app gives them a permanent, accessible platform for offering feedback.
+At the same time, it provides the communications team with an immediate way to reach everyone.
 This has transformed the way Griggsby thinks about USAL’s employee engagement survey.

-“Our surveys were a corporate initiative every two years, and we relied a lot on email to administer them, which meant we would see a return of only 30–35 percent,” said Griggsby.
+“Our surveys were a corporate initiative every two years, and we relied a lot on email to administer them, which meant we would see a return of only 30%–35%,” said Griggsby.

 For their latest survey, USAL used the SurveyMonkey plugin to directly integrate their employee experience survey into Flipper.
-By linking the survey directly in the app menu, employees could give their feedback instantly, without having to leave the app.
-This simple step increased the survey response rate by 40 percent compared to previous email distributed surveys.
+By linking the survey directly in the app menu, employees can give their feedback instantly.
+And they don't even have to leave the app.
+This simple step increased the survey response rate by 40% compared to previous email distributed surveys.

-With more than 70 percent of non-desk workers choosing to participate, Griggsby describes the heightened reach and participation results as, “a huge bonus for USAL.
+With more than 70% of non-desk workers choosing to participate, Griggsby describes the heightened reach and participation results as, “a huge bonus for USAL.
 We’re asking about things that are important to [our drivers] in a format that’s finally accessible.”

 Checking in During Change Management

 This feedback loop was particularly useful when USAL introduced a new fleet strategy.
-Decommissioning equipment and investing in new tools was not only an enormous business investment but also a step that directly affected workers’ abilities to do their jobs safely and successfully.
+Decommissioning equipment and investing in new tools was not only an enormous business investment.
+It was a step that directly affected workers’ abilities to do their jobs safely and successfully.

 “The tractor-trailers are the drivers’ offices and the tools they use to do their work, so they care about every detail.
 It’s important for us to respond and have our associates be heard— especially our drivers.
 We need to understand them on an operational and personal level,” says Griggsby.